corcorana/restingIAF/iaf_manu.md

 The idea here is to attenuate noisy fluctuations about the true alpha peak such that the vast majority of zero crossings deriving from trivial variations are eliminated from the signal.
 However, since standard filtering techniques (such as the moving average) can result in marked distortions of the underlying peak structure [e.g., @press1992; @ziegler1981], the challenge is to find a smoothing operation that preserves the spectral characteristics of critical import to IAF analysis.

-With this concern in mind, we turn to the Savitzky-Golay filter (SGF), a least-squares curve-fitting procedure specifically designed to aid in the detection of spectral peaks amidst noisy conditions [@savitzky1964].
+With this concern in mind, we turn to the Savitzky-Golay filter (SGF), a least-squares curve-fitting procedure specifically designed to aid in the detection of spectral peaks (originally in chemistry) amidst noisy conditions [@savitzky1964].
 The SGF has a number of properties that make it well suited to the task of smoothing PSD functions, not least of which being its capacity to render smoothed curves that conserve the height, width, position, area, and centre of gravity of the underlying spectral structure [see @ziegler1981].
 SGFs work by centring a sampling window of length $F_w$ on a portion of the input signal and computing the least-squares fit of a specified polynomial to each $i$^th^ data point spanned by $F_w$.
 The window is then shifted one point along the input signal, and the polynomial fit recalculated accordingly.